Xiddler/PORTABLE_ENV/dotfiles/cheat/git.md

 git log -p feature --not master git diff master...feature # note the 3 dots not 2

+# rebase
+git rebase is a tool for making cleaner histories to be used in conjunction with merge. eg
-# Interactive rebase for the last 7 commits
-git rebase -i @~7
+Interactive rebase for the last 7 commits git rebase -i @~7

+GOLDEN RULE:
+> "Do not rebase commits that exist outside your local repository and/or that people may have based work on."

 # Diff files WITHOUT considering them a part of git
 # This can be used to diff files that are not in a git repo!